Xcal1burBG/Petstagram/README.md

 # Petstagram
-This is my Softuni's JsWeb exam task
+This is my Softuni's JsWeb exam task.
+HTML and CSS are given and not made by me.